The Mystery Spot and The Wrong Slant

 Tour guides suggest that “a meteor which fell in ancient days and left a magic circle” is the cause behind the mystery, and suggest that an electromagnetic field on the hill deters wildlife.
 These are stories proposed by guides for entertainment and not scientific reasoning.

 The visitors are conditioned to believe that a mysterious force is at play making the whole experience mysterious.
 Those who are not already aware of the effects and illusions in play will believe what they see and hear.
 The guide first anchors the mystical force to the effects and illusions and then keeps suggesting the same thing time and again, conditioning visitors to think that there is actually such force after some repetitions.

 Here the child is experiencing it first hand.
 There is a great chance that he does not understand the reasons and techniques behind the illusions.
 He might believe what he sees and hears as he happens to believe that the guide is actually shrinking his dad time and again.
 Take the child more places like this and keep him away from the scientific explanations, he will be conditioned to believe in mystery forces, magic and so on.
 Extra care should be taken to explain the scientific principles to the children and we are good to go.

 My take on the comic strip

-The comic strip is a funny comment and a good parody on how such mystical places operate and how people fall prey to the theories behind.
-The place seems to be worth the visit.
+The comic strip is a funny comment and a good parody on how such mystical places operate and how people fall prey to the stories who ignorant of the scientific theories.
+The place seems to be worth a visit.
 One can enjoy the illusions, without the "mysterious force" baggage.
-The theories presented by the guides are for entertainment and should be taken as such.
-The title "The Wrong Slant" plays on the words to show this wrong slanting towards ignorance and belief instead of on the science we often chose.
+The stories presented by the guides are for entertainment and should be taken as such.
+The title "The Wrong Slant" plays on the words to show this wrong slanting towards ignorance and belief instead of on the science we often choose.